smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 ## Text Input

-### Synonyms & Efficient Phrasing
+## Synonyms & Efficient Phrasing
 Each verb and noun understood by the text input parser has a list of synonyms it will accept in its stead, so choose the shortest and easiest to type synonym for each term.
-Also, most prepositional phrases aren't required.
+Also, most prepositions and prepositional phrases aren't required.

 For example,
 - Instead of "take pouch", you can type "get gem"